 In the Azure Portal, you can view the associated deployment on the Deployments tab when the staging environment is selected.

 Browse to your site's URL.
-For a website, just choose the Browse button in the portal.
+For a web app, just choose the Browse button in the portal.
 For a cloud service, choose the URL in the Quick Glance section of the Dashboard page that shows the Staging environment.
 Deployments from continuous integration for cloud services are published to the Staging environment by default.
 You can change this by setting the Alternate Cloud Service Environment property to Production.
 Here's where the site URL is on the cloud service's dashboard page:

 A new browser tab will open to reveal your running site.